The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 So guess what happens?

-You cannot effectively communicate what it’s like to work with you in such an environment.
+You cannot effectively communicate what working with you in such an environment is like.

 You cannot convey your personality.